-The Electrolyte Research Group emphasizes organic synthesis and material electrochemical properties as a means to reveal the structure-property relationships in organic materials, allowing us to discover new materials with tailored functionalities and properties for energy storage applications.
-Using our expertise in variety of synthetic chemical disciplines including organic chemistry, organometallic chemistry, polymer chemistry, in combination with electrochemistry and spectroscopy with the aid of high-throughput quantum chemistry modeling on the material’s basic structure and electronic properties, we have the capability to design and create the next generation of materials to move the field forward.
+Our group emphasizes organic synthesis and material electrochemical properties as a means to reveal the structure-property relationships in organic materials, allowing us to discover new materials with tailored functionalities and properties for energy storage applications.
+Our expertise encompasses various synthetic chemical disciplines, including organic, organometallic and polymer chemistry, in combination with electrochemistry and spectroscopy with the aid of high-throughput quantum chemistry modeling on a material’s basic structure and electronic properties.
+With these capabilities, we have the capability to design and create the next generation of materials to move the field forward.

-Our group works on a portfolio of projects funded by DOE-EERE, DOE-BES and DOE-ARPA-E. Highlights of our group’s recent research activities include:
+Our group works on a portfolio of projects funded by the Department of Energy’s Office of Energy Efficiency and renewable Energy, Office of Basic Energy Sciences, and Advanced Research Projects Agency–Energy.
+Highlights of our group’s recent research activities include:

-- Expanding the voltage window of electrolytes by introducing electron-withdrawing groups (F, fluorinated alkyl) on the molecular skeleton of SOA solvents to enhance the oxidation stability of the electrolyte on the charged surfaces of 5-V LiNi0.5Mn1.5O4spinel and nickel-rich layered cathode materials at voltages > 4.5 V vs Li+/Li.
+Expansion of the voltage window of electrolytes by introducing electron-withdrawing groups (F, fluorinated alkyl) on the molecular skeleton of state-of-art solvents to enhance the oxidation stability of the electrolyte on the charged surfaces of 5-V LiNi0.5Mn1.5O4 spinel and nickel-rich layered cathode materials at voltages > 4.5 V vs Li+/Li.

-- Rational design of electrolyte additives to afford batteries with additional functionalities, including 1) redox shuttle (RS) additives to provide intrinsic overcharge protection for lithium-ion batteries, and 2) electrode passivation additives by sacrificial decomposition to provide kinetic stability at the electrode/electrolyte interface.
+Rational design of electrolyte additives to develop batteries with additional functionalities, including 1) redox shuttle additives that provide intrinsic overcharge protection for lithium-ion batteries and 2) electrode passivation additives by sacrificial decomposition that provide kinetic stability at the electrode/electrolyte interfaces.

-- Redox-active organic molecules (ROMs) and polymers (RAPs) for non-aqueous/aqueous redox flow batteries.
-We systematically study the substitution effect of dimethoxybenzene and TEMPO based molecules, and seek to understand the stability mechanism by using spectroscopy and electrochemical approaches.
+Development of redox-active organic molecules (ROMs) and polymers (RAPs) for non-aqueous/aqueous redox flow batteries.
+We systematically study the substitution effect of dimethoxybenzene- and TEMPO-based molecules and seek to understand the stability mechanism by using spectroscopy and electrochemical approaches.
 Furthermore, we design and develop novel ROMs with improved stability.